-The 1984 coming-of-age classic, which was a hit with critics and moviegoers alike, turns 30 today.
-(Like, were some of you even born yet?)
-And despite floppy disks, obscene neck braces, polaroids, and the term “P.O.-d” going out of style, Sixteen Candles will forever remain timeless in its adolescent angst.
+The 1984 coming-of-age classic, which was a hit with critics and moviegoers alike, and despite floppy disks, obscene neck braces, polaroids and the term “P.O.-d” going out of style, Sixteen Candles will remain timeless in its adolescent angst.

 In 1992, Ringwald's Francophile ways took her to the City of Lights, and she acted in foreign films where she spoke fluent French.
 But she eventually returned home and began appearing in TV series like Stephen King’s The Stand and Townies.
 By 1997, she returned to theater, taking on roles in How I Learned to Drive, Cabaret, the London production of When Harry Met Sally, Tick Tick Boom!, and Sweet Charity.

-These days you may have recalled her (non-teenage) role as Anne Juergens in ABC’s The Secret Life of the American Teenager.
+These days you may have recalled her (non-teenage) role as Anne Juergens in The Secret Life of the American Teenager.
 And for you jazz obsessed, perhaps you’re aware of Ringwald’s close ties to jazz, being that her father is pianist Bob Ringwald.
 In 2013 she released a record in the genre, entitled Except Sometimes (2013), which includes a cover of Don’t You (Forget About Me) by Simple Minds.
-She dedicates her version to John Hughes.
+She also recently starred on the hit teen show Riverdale.

-Two words to describe senior Jake Ryan?
-Hubba.
-Hubba.
-While Molly Ringwald’s character was true to her real age, Michael Schoeffling was 23 when he played sensitive senior jock Jake Ryan in Sixteen Candles.
+While Ringwald’s character was true to her real age, Michael Schoeffling was 23 when he played sensitive senior jock Jake Ryan in Sixteen Candles.

-Although he rose to international man candy status through that role, Schoeffling had been modeling for mags like GQ and was a medal-winning world champion wrestler (thankfully, not the WWE kind).
+Although he rose to man candy status through his role in the movie, Schoeffling had been modeling for mags like GQ and was a medal-winning world champion wrestler.

 Anthony Michael Hall

-He was simply known as the Geek in Sixteen Candles with his full-on metal braces, puberty-filled vocal chords, and horrific dance moves, but in the end, the skirt-chasing Geek got Sam’s panties (albeit on a 10-minute loan) and got to drive a Rolls Royce and make out with the prom queen.
-Not a bad way to jump start your film career, Anthony Michael Hall.
+He was simply known as the Geek in Sixteen Candles with his full-on metal braces, puberty-filled vocal cords and horrific dance moves, but in the end, the skirt-chasing Geek got the girl and got to drive a Rolls Royce and make out with the prom queen.

-Before Hall hopped onto the Sixteen bandwagon, he starred in John Hughes’s National Lampoon’s Vacation (1983) as Chevy Chase’s son Rusty.
-Acting since age eight, Hall found his stride as the ultimate nerd of his generation with other Hughes’s flicks like The Breakfast Club and Weird Science.
+Before Hall hopped onto the Sixteen bandwagon, he starred in Hughes’ National Lampoon’s Vacation (1983) as Chevy Chase’s son Rusty.
+Acting since age eight, Hall found his stride as the ultimate nerd of his generation with other Hughes’ flicks like The Breakfast Club and Weird Science.

-But starting from the mid 80s, he made a point to break out of the geek typecast by joining Saturday Night Live and appearing in flicks like Johnny Be Good, Edward Scissorhands, and Six Degrees of Separation.
+But starting in the mid-80s, he made a point to break out of the geek typecast by joining Saturday Night Live and appearing in flicks like Johnny Be Good, Edward Scissorhands and Six Degrees of Separation.
 In the world of TV, he is best known for his leading role in Stephen King’s Dead Zone, which was a huge cable series hit in the 2000s.

-Despite a drinking problem that caused him to take a two-year sabbatical from acting in the late 80s, Hall has been sober since 1990.
-These days he’s been doing TV stints, appearing in a 2010 episode of Community and guest starring in Syfy’s Warehouse 13.
+Despite a drinking problem that caused him to take a two-year sabbatical from acting in the late '80s, Hall has been sober since 1990.
+These days he’s been doing TV stints, appearing in a 2010 episode of Community and guest-starring in Warehouse 13.

 Do you hear the resounding Gongggg?!
 Ugh.
 Asian stereotypes reach an offensive fever pitch in Sixteen Candles through Gedde Watanabe’s portrayal of Long Duk Dong, the loopy Chinese foreign exchange student.

 Born in Utah, Watanabe moved to San Francisco in his late teens to pursue entertainment.
-His breakout role was in Sixteen Candles (the “butt-cutt” must’ve surely helped), which led him to starring in Gung Ho in 1986, opposite Michael Keaton, and UHF in 1989, co-starring “Weird Al” Yankovic.
+His breakout role was in Sixteen Candles led him to starring roles in Gung Ho in 1986, opposite Michael Keaton, and UHF in 1989, co-starring “Weird Al” Yankovic.